tvelliott/dsp_ice/readme.md

 <BR>Have assembled 4 boards without any connectivity issues on the 256-pin BGA

 <B>Left To Do</B>
 <BR>The PDM michrophone has not been tested yet due to trouble getting the part.
+<BR>Digikey has the part in stock, but Cirrus Logic will not allow them to sell
+<BR>it to certain individuals including the author of this project.
+There were
+<BR>no further explanations from Cirrus Logic.
 <BR>
 <BR>
 <B>Building The Firmware</B>